 Kyle joined City Law School as a lecturer in law in August 2021, having previously held various Teaching Fellowships at Durham Law Shool (Public Law & Human Rights; Media Law; Criminal Law).
 He holds LLB (hons), Mjur, and PhD degrees (Dunelm), and is Associate Fellow of the Higher Education Academy.

-Kyle's research interests lie in constitutional theory, moral philosophy, and criminal law.
+Kyle's research interests lie in constitutional theory, moral philosophy, democratic theory, and criminal law.

 Kyle has teaching experience across UK Constitutional Law; Administrative Law and Human Rights; Advanced Public Law; Criminal Law; Law, Sex & Crime; Jurisprudence, and Media Law.

-At City, he is currently teaching on Public Law (GDL); Foundations in Criminal Law (LLB), and Administrative Law and Human Rights (LLB).
+At City, he is currently teaching on Public Law (GDL); Foundations in Criminal Law (LLB), Administrative Law and Human Rights (LLB); Constitutional and Administrative Law on the LLB in Legal Practice and consolidation course for the SQE.

 - PhD, Durham Law School, United Kingdom, Sep 2014 – Jan 2020